 By Amanda Cleary Eastep

 I dragged the line on the Google map from the A1 highway to a road along the coast of the UK that looked like a long piece of birthday crepe paper that had been crumpled up and (uselessly) stretched out again.
-According to Google calculations, taking that squiggly route will add at least an hour to our trip than if we took the A1 (hence the name, I suppose).
+According to Google calculations, taking that squiggly route instead of the A1 (hence the name, I suppose) will add at least an hour to our drive.

-But that’s OK, because it’s taken me 30-plus years to get back to the UK since my first trip in college.
+But that’s OK, because it’s taken me 30-plus years of twists and turns and detours to get back to the UK since my first trip in college.

 I guess if I were a road in the UK, I’d be like the Z593.